cortezaproject/corteza-docs/README.md

 ### Local (development mode)

-You can check out all backend and frontend repositories and follow instructions how to start development servers in each one.
+You can check out all backend and frontend repositories and follow instructions on how to start development servers in each one.

 Golang and/or JavaScript/Vue.js experience is required.